spm/spm-docs/docs/tutorials/vbmcourse24/index.md

 ![](../../assets/figures/tutorials/vbm_spm_course_2024/index_workflow.png)

 ## Notes on the SPM VBM demo data
 For the SPM workshop, a demo analysis looking for left-right brain asymmetry will be performed.
 This data consists of 12 R1 maps (1/T1) that have also been left-right flipped providing a total cohort size of 24.
 These have already been dicom imported and are supplied as native space .nii files.
-Note the DICOM import will not be covered in the workshop but is detailed below for reference.

 To speed up the demo, folders are organized into:

 -	day_1/02_preprocessing_asymmetry/01-Start: This is where you begin to run the whole thing